foersterst/dbw_report1/dbw_report1_git.md

     ## 5    Cabera exanthemata    13.90666   13.69231
     ## 6        Cabera pusaria    14.90850   14.69089

-As I did not know which wing to use, I took the mean of the two wings for each species, something like this: (wing\_right + wing\_left)/2.
+As I did not know if should use the right or the left wing, I took the mean of the two wings for each species, something like this: (wing\_right + wing\_left)/2.
 These values were added to a new column called “mean\_wl\_lep”.